 #!/usr/bin/perl use bigint; use Math::Random::Secure qw(irand); my $r = (irand() << 32) + irand(); printf "%20d\n", $r;

-This is still better than use the IDE-generated value and keeping it of ever or starting with a 1 or 0 and keeping it forever, because updating this serialVersionUID is not really on our agenda.
+This is still better than using the IDE-generated value and keeping it forever or starting with a 1 or 0 and keeping it forever, because updating this serialVersionUID is not really on our agenda.
 And it shouldn't be.